 As corporations are legally obliged to keep records, they have to determine their income through the comparison of business assets and annual financial statements.
 Generally, tax accounts depend on the financial accounts according to the principle of "decisiveness" (Maßgeblichkeitsgrundsatz).
-However, there are some deviations of tax accounts from financial accounts, such as the restriction of the application of current value tax depreciation to cases of permanent depreciation, the prohibition of provisions for onerous contracts, and the discounting requirement for long-term interest-free liabilities, with interest at below the market rate.
+However, there are some deviations of tax accounts from financial accounts, such as the restriction of the application of current value tax depreciation to cases of permanent depreciation and the prohibition of provisions for onerous contracts.